 September Equinox marks the arrival of the first day of the fall in the northern hemisphere.
 That’s why in the earth’s northern areas, the September Equinox is known as the Fall Equinox.
-In 2021, the official first day of fall in the northern hemisphere will occur on Wednesday, September 22, at sharp 19:21 Universal Time Coordinate (UTC).
+In 2022, the official first day of fall in the northern hemisphere will occur on Thursday, September 22, at sharp 21:04 Eastern Standard Time (EST).

 On the other hand, for the people living in the southern hemisphere, this Equinox marks the arrival of the official first day of the spring.
 In other words, the meaning of the Equinox changes depending on the fact that at which side of the earth you live upon.